freenas/freenas-docs/userguide/intro.rst

   driver does not support jumbo clusters and should not use an MTU greater than *4096*.

+* The :guilabel:`User Base` and :guilabel:`Group Base` fields have
+  been removed from
+  :menuselection:`Directory Services --> Active Directory --> Advanced Mode`.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: